Faster and simpler approximation of stable matchings: Introduction

 \section{Introduction}

-In the paper we consider a variant of the problem called {\bf Stable Matchings}, known also in the literature as the {\bf Stable Marriage} problem.
+In the paper we consider a variant of the problem called {\bf Stable Matchings}, known also in the literature as {\bf Stable Marriage}.
 The problem is defined as follows.
-We are given two sets $W$ and $U$ of women and men.
-Each woman $w$ of $W$ has a preference list $L_w$ of a subset of men and similarly each man $m$ of $U$ has a preference list $L_m$ of a subset of women.
-The preference lists are linearly ordered lists of {\bf ties}, which are subsets of men (or resp. women), who are equally good for a given woman (resp. man).
-Ties are disjoint and can contain also one person, appropriately a man or a woman.
-Thus if $m$ and $m'$ are on list $L_w$ of woman $w$, then either (1) $w$ prefers $m$ to $m'$ or in other words $m$ is better for $w$ than $m'$ or (2) $m$ and $m'$ are in a tie on $L_w$ and then we say that $w$ is indifferent between $m$ and $m'$ or that $m$ and $m'$ are equally good for her or (3) $w$ prefers $m'$ to $m$.
-Man $m$ and woman $w$ are said to be {\bf mutually acceptable} to each other if they belong to each other's preference lists.
-The most preferred person(s) is(are) at the top the preference lists.
-A {\bf matching} is a set of pairs $(m, w)$ such that $m \in U, w \in W$ and $m$ and $w$ are mutually acceptable and each man/woman belongs to at most one pair.
-If $(m,w)$ belongs to a certain matching $M$, then we write $M(m)=w$, which means that in $M$ woman $w$ is a partner of $m$ and analogously that $M(w)=m$.
-If man $m$ (or woman $w$) is not contained in any pair of a matching $M$, then we say that $m$ ($w$) is {\bf unmatched} or {\bf free} in $M$.
-A matching $M$ is called {\bf stable} if it does not admit a {\bf blocking pair}.
-A pair $(m,w)$ is blocking for $M$ if (0) $m$ and $w$ are mutually acceptable and (1) $m$ is unmatched or prefers $w$ to $M(m)$ and (2) $w$ is unmatched or prefers $m$ to $M(w)$.
-Each instance of the problem can be represented by a bipartite graph $G=(U\cup W,E)$ with vertices $U$ representing men, vertices $W$ representing women and edges $E$ connecting all mutually acceptable pairs of men and women.
-The problem we are interested in is that of finding a stable matching that has the largest cardinality.
-The version in which there are no ties in the preference lists of men and women has been long known and an algorithm by Gale and Shapley \cite{GS} solves it exactly in $O(m)$ time, where $m$ denotes the number of edges in the underlying graph.
+We are given two sets $W$ and $U$ of women and men and each woman $w$ of $W$ has a linearly ordered preference list $L_w$ of a subset of men $U'_{w} \subseteq U$ and similarly each man $m$ of $U$ has a linearly ordered preference list $L_m$ of a subset of women $W'_{m} \subseteq W$.
+The lists of men and women can contain {\bf ties}, which are subsets of men (or respectively women), which are equally good for a given woman (resp. man).
+Thus if $m$ and $m'$ are on list $L_w$ of woman $w$, then either (1) $m <_w m'$ and then we say that woman $w$ prefers $m$ to $m'$ or that $m$ is better for her than $m'$ or (2) $m\equiv_w m'$, which means that $m$ and $m'$ are in a tie on $L_w$ and then we say that $w$ is indifferent between $m$ and $m'$ or that $m$ and $m'$ are equally good for her or (3) $m'<_w m$.
+If man $m$ does not belong to list $L_w$, then we say that $m$ is {\bf unacceptable} for $w$.
+A {\bf matching} is a set of pairs $(m, w)$ such that $m \in U, w \in W$ and $m$ and $w$ are on each other's preference lists and each man/woman belongs to at most one pair.
+If $(m_1,w_1)$ belongs to a certain matching $M_1$, then we write $M_1(m_1)=w_1$, which means that in $M_1$ woman $w_1$ is a partner of $m_1$ and analogously that $M_1(w_1)=m_1$.
+If man $m$ (or woman $w$) is not contained in any pair of matching $M$, then we say that $m$ ($w$) is {\bf unmatched} or {\bf single} or {\bf free} in $M$.
+A matching $M_1$ is called {\bf stable} if it does not admit a {\bf blocking pair}.
+A pair $(m,w)$ is blocking for $M_1$ if (0) $m$ and $w$ are acceptable to each other and (1) $m$ is single or prefers $w$ to $M_1(m)$ and if (2) $w$ is single or prefers $m$ to $M_1(w)$.
+Each instance of the problem can be represented by a bipartite graph $G=(U\cup W,E)$ with vertices $U$ representing men and verices $W$ women and edges $E$ connecting all mutually acceptable pairs of men and women.
+The problem we are interested in in this paper is that of finding a stable matching that has the largest cardinality.
+The version in which there are no ties in the preference lists of men and women has been long known and an algorithm by Gale and Shapley (\cite{GS}) solves it exactly in $O(m)$ time, where $m$ denotes the sum of the lengths of preference lists.
 In the version without ties a stable matching always exists and every stable matching has the same cardinality.
 If we allow ties, as in the problem we consider in this paper, then a stable matching also always exists and can be found via the Gale/Shapley algorithm by breaking ties arbitrarily.
 However, the sizes of stable matchings can vary considerably and the problem of finding a stable matching of maximum cardinality is $NP$-hard, which was shown by Manlove et al. in \cite{Manlove}.
 Therefore it is desirable to devise an approximation algorithm for the problem.